quishqa/siem/README.md

-# siem: SImplied Emission model
+# siem: SImplied Emission Model

-A simplified emission model for WRF-Chem
+This is the SImplified Emission Model.
+It is a python package to create emission file for [WRF-Chem](https://www2.acom.ucar.edu/wrf-chem) and [CMAQ](https://www.epa.gov/cmaq) air quality models.

 ## Installation